abi-2512/InTabTutor/README.md

 ---

-## Where We Started
+## Where I Started

 * **Initial idea**: Use OpenAI GPT-4 API to build an assistant that takes YouTube transcripts and answers user questions contextually.
 * **Early issues**:

   * Transcript extraction was unreliable — many videos lack official transcripts or IP-blocking prevented API calls.
   * API latency and cost were significant blockers for rapid iteration.
-  * OpenAI’s model usage requires API keys with restrictions and can get expensive fast.
+  * OpenAI’s model usage requires API keys with restrictions and can get expensive fast (for a student!).
-* **Tech Stack**: Python backend with FastAPI, frontend Chrome extension planned for integration.
+* **Tech Stack**: Python backend with FastAPI, frontend Chrome extension using HTML, CSS, JS.

 ---